 Who are AS Retail?

-AS Retail is now three years old and comprises a team of five people including fellow Director Rob Jones who joined in 2017 from CBRE.
-We provide advice within the retail and leisure sector to occupiers seeking new sites or disposing of surplus stores, and to landlords, on their high street and shopping centre portfolios UK wide, spanning the core interlinked disciplines of agency, lease advisory and investment functions.
+We provide specialist advice within the retail and leisure sector to occupiers seeking new sites or disposing of surplus stores, and to landlords, on their high street and shopping centre portfolios UK wide, spanning the core interlinked disciplines of agency, lease advisory and investment functions.

 Who do AS Retail currently act for?

-On the landlord side we advise on a number of major clients such as Royal London Asset Management (RLAM), Patrizia, Capreon, Surrey County Council, Runnymede Borough Council and Crest Nicholson alongside a pool of smaller investors.
+On the landlord side, we advise on a number of major clients such as RPMI Railpen, Royal London Asset Management (RLAM), Patrizia, Capreon, Surrey County Council, Runnymede Borough Council and Crest Nicholson alongside a pool of smaller investors.

 Recent acquisitions or acquisitions in the pipeline?